8 Tips to Handle Difficult Situations – Future Grow Academy

 There is no point in asking great questions if you are not actively listening to the replies.
 Defy the temptation to leap in before you have properly considered the different points of view.
 Often we listen passively or not at all, defending ideas that support our points of view.

-If you can listen with interest & pay attention to what is being said, you will do a better job at listening.
-Better listening causes better understanding & a better response to those difficulties.
+If you can listen with interest and pay attention to what is being said, you will do a better job at listening.
+Better listening causes better understanding and a better response to those difficulties.

-Pretend that everyone is enlightened but you—that everyone or everything you meet is there to teach you something.
+Adopt the mindset that every experience has something to teach you—that everyone or everything you meet is there to teach you something.
 That way, you will see someone annoying or frustrating as a chance to develop your patience.
-This same mindset can help to improve the way you read & respond to events in your life.
+This same mindset can help to improve the way you read and respond to events in your life.

 7. Ask Whether It’s As Big A Problem As It Seems